oscarescuderoarnanz/dtwParallel/README.md

    ```

    **Remarks:**
-   The calculation of the DTW distance from the command line is limited to simple examples that allow a quick understanding, due to the complexity of the terminal handling:
+   The calculation of the DTW distance from the command line is limited to simple examples that allow a quick understanding due to the complexity of the terminal handling:
    - Univariate time series.
    - Dependent DTW.
-   - To carry out the visualization of the cost matrix and the routing it will be necessary to make use of an integrated development environment.
+   - To visualize the cost matrix and the routing, it will be necessary to use an integrated development environment.

 ### 2) Calculation of the DTW distance with input from a file, haciendo uso de terminal.